LincolnSteinLab/gdc-viewer/README.md

 ![GDC Genes](images/GDC-genes-protein-coding.png)

+### Extra notes
 You can set the max number of genes to return with the `size` field.
 It defaults to 100.
-You can view case specific genes by setting the `case` field.
+The smaller the number, the faster the results will appear.

 ## SSMs
 A simple view of all of the simple somatic mutations seen across all cases.

+You can view case specific SSMs by setting the `case` field.

 You can apply filters to the track too, in the same format as GDC.
 The below example only shows SSMs whose reference allele is 'G'.
 ```